Aljgutier/aljgutier.github.io/posts/Pyquant Financial Market Model/20201031-MarketCycleDataAnalysis.md

 * EDA (Exploratory Data Analysis) - In the EDA stage, we explore the data, extract features useful for Machine Learning, and develop a hypothesis for the type of ML or AI model to solve the problem.
 In this article, the EDA process is performed in the "Data Transforms" and "Data Analysis Sections."

 #### Outline
-The sections of this article are listed below.
 * [Objectives](#objectives)
 * [Github Links](#github-links)
 * [Notebook Initialization](#notebook-initialization-and-data-import)